 Managers of the nation’s airports are worried about tax-code changes included in President Obama’s proposed fiscal 2014 budget that would make it costlier to use bonds to pay for infrastructure improvements, eroding a reliable source of relatively inexpensive funding that has contributed nearly $50 billion to such airport projects over the past decade.
 At issue is the 100-year-old tax exemption provided on the interest earned on municipal bonds.
 The White House’s 2014 budget proposal ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Obama Tax Plan Could Boost Infrastructure Costs, Airports Say".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Obama Tax Plan Could Boost Infrastructure Costs, Airports Say".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.